Manhua: History

 The oldest surviving examples of Chinese drawings are stone reliefs from the 11th century BC and pottery from 5000 to 3000 BC.
+Many reliefs, such as those from the Wu Family Shrines of the Han dynasty, detail historical events using sequential storytelling.
 Other examples include symbolic brush drawings from the Ming Dynasty, a satirical drawing titled "Peacocks" by the early Qing Dynasty artist Zhu Da, and a work called "Ghosts' Farce Pictures" from around 1771 by Luo Liang-feng.
 Chinese manhua was born in the late 19th and early 20th centuries, roughly during the years 1867 to 1927.

 The introduction of lithographic printing methods derived from the West was a critical step in expanding the art in the early 20th century.
 Beginning in the 1870s, satirical drawings appeared in newspapers and periodicals.
 By the 1920s palm-sized picture books like Lianhuanhua were popular in Shanghai.
 They are considered the predecessor of modern-day manhua.

 One of the first magazines of satirical cartoons came from the United Kingdom entitled The China Punch.
 The first piece drawn by a person of Chinese nationality was The Situation in the Far East from Tse Tsan-tai in 1899, printed in Japan.
 Sun Yat-Sen established the Republic of China in 1911 using Hong Kong's manhua to circulate anti-Qing propaganda.
 Some of the manhua that mirrored the early struggles of the transitional political and war periods were The True Record and Renjian Pictorial.

 Up until the establishment of the Shanghai Sketch Society in 1927, all prior works were Lianhuanhua or loose collections of materials.
 The first successful manhua magazine, Shanghai Sketch (or Shanghai Manhua) appeared in 1928.
 Between 1934 and 1937 about 17 manhua magazines were published in Shanghai.
 This format would once again be put to propaganda use with the outbreak of the Second Sino-Japanese War.
 By the time the Japanese occupied Hong Kong in 1941, all manhua activities had stopped.
 With the surrender of the Japanese in 1945, political mayhem between Chinese Nationalists and Communists took place.
 One of the critical manhua, This Is a Cartoon Era by Renjian Huahui made note of the political backdrop at the time.

 One of the most popular and enduring comics of this period was Zhang Leping's Sanmao, first published in 1935.

-During the Anti-Japanese War, begun in 1937, many Chinese cartoonists, including Ye Qianyu, fled Shanghai and other major cities and waged "cartoon guerilla warfare" against the Japanese invaders by mounting roving cartoon exhibitions and publishing cartoon magazines in inland cities like Hankou.
+During the Second Sino-Japanese War, begun in 1937, many Chinese cartoonists, including Ye Qianyu, fled Shanghai and other major cities and waged "cartoon guerilla warfare" against the Japanese invaders by mounting roving cartoon exhibitions and publishing cartoon magazines in inland cities like Hankou.

 The rise of Chinese immigration turned Hong Kong into the main manhua-ready market, especially with the baby boom generation of children.
 The most influential manhua magazine for adults was the 1956 Cartoons World, which fueled the best-selling Uncle Choi.
 The availability of Japanese and Taiwanese comics challenged the local industry, selling at a pirated bargain price of 10 cents.
 Manhua-like Old Master Q were needed to revitalize the local industry.